VasileiaVagena/Object-Detection-with-Trash-images/README.md

 This project contains my work from my one month internship as a Data Scientist in Koncern IT at Københavns Kommune.
 During my internship I had the opportunity to participate in a Waste detection project, where I was exposed in the latest techniques in computer vision with python.
 I had the chance to learn and use libraries such as OpenCv and Pillow, how to do Data Augmentation and create Synthetic data.

 ---
-In this project I have enlarged my dataset of images using different Augmentation techniques such as
+In this project I have enlarged a dataset of images using different Augmentation techniques such as

 - transparent background